imadarchid/MADT/README.md

 - ERC20.
 - Uncapped supply (Supply should match the amount in reserve minus fees).
-- Withdrawal fee of 0.05% to fund chain operations (Functions & Automation fees).
+- Mint fee of 5% to fund chain operations (Oracle & Automation fees).
 - Value of token is pegged to the value of MAD from custom price feeds.

 ## Use case